 As the West High Rebels practice Wednesday, one coach can be seen wearing a mask, and the scoreboard reminds all what year it is.
 The high school football season is scheduled to start this week despite the coronavirus pandemic.
 Please see high school previews for football, volleyball, girls' soccer and girls' cross country in Sports and Recreation, Section B, of this week's Focus.
 Pressure?
 New Central head coach says he's excited By Steve Williams The season opener is days away and his feelings could change as kickoff time nears Friday night.
-After all, Central's football team has won back-to-back Class 5A state championships and it will be Nick Craney's first time on the sidelines as a high school head coach.
-He'll be close to 85 miles from friendly Fountain City, too.
-But when asked if he was feeling any pressure.
-Craney didn't gulp or blink.
-"I feel excited first and foremost," he said from his coach's office after a preseason mornindipractice.
-He also was sitting, tory
+After all, Central's football team has won back-to-back Class 5A state championships and it will be Nick Craney's first time on the sidelines as a high school head coach He'll be close to 85 miles from friendly Fountain City, too.
+But when asked if he was feeling any pressure, Craney didn't gulp or blink.
+"I feel excited first and foremost," he said from his coach's

 F.A.M.I.L.Y. ...
-"Forget About Me I Love You " ... the foundation of behind the same desk that Bryson Rosser had occupied the past six seasons, during certainly one of the most successful eras in the school's proud histhe Central High football program.
+"Forget About Me I Love You " ... the foundation of behind the same desk that Bryson Rosser had occupied the past six seasons, during certainly one of the most successful area in the achool's proved his the Central High football program.

 "I'm excited for our players.
-I'm excited for where the program is at and honestly for where the program is going," added Craney, who served as defensive coordinator in Central's three trips to the state finals in the past four years.
+I'm excited for where the program is at and honestly for where the program is going," added Crangy who parvad so dafan three trips to the state finals in the past four years.

 Craney said he feels fortunate to be part of a program that has had success on and off the field.
-He's also proud to have helped build the current foundation of that program When Rosser left Central for family reasons, Craney was named interim head coach and let it be known he wanted to continue the program's "family" foundation.
+He's also proud to have helped build the current foundation of that program.
+When Rosser left Central for family reasons, Craney was named interim head coach and let it be known he wanted to continue the program's "family" foundation.
 "I'm extremely excited and honestly the pressure is not something that I'm going to worry about" said Craney.
-"I Continue on page 2 ter Owen was the one dissenting vote after expressing concerns at the board's work session on Wednesday, Aug.
-5. The program could cost the district up to \$1.5 million for the fall semester and should not exceed \$3 million if used again in the spring of 2021.
-The Florida Virtual School model is the same one being used by Metro Nashville, which is beginning its academic year exclusively with distance learn-KCS is opening its schools on Monday, Aug.
-24 but 18,500 students and their parents have this fall.

-opted to attend school remotely Continue on page 2 New alcohol permit adopted for outdoor dining Dy Milko Stooky
+"I at the board's work session on Wednesday, Aug.
+5.

+The program could cost the district up to \$1.5 million for the fall semester and should not exceed \$3 million if used again in the spring of 2021.
+The Florida Virtual School model is the same one being used by Metro Nashville, which is beginning its academic year exclusively with distance learning.
+KCS is opening its schools on Monday, Aug.
+24 but 18,500 students and their parents have opted to attend school remotely this fall.
+Continue on page 2 New alcohol permit adopted for outdoor dining